Azure/AZNFS-mount/README.md

 > Mount helper program for correctly handling endpoint IP address changes for Azure Blob NFS mounts.

 This script is required to support migration for NFSv3 enabled accounts.
-User has to install aznfs package and mount the NFSv3 share using **-t aznfs** flag.
+User has to install AZNFS package and mount the NFSv3 share using `-t aznfs` flag.
 This package will run a background job called **aznfswatchdog** to detect change in endpoint IP address for the mounted share.
-If there will be any change in endpoint IP, this package will update the DNAT rules in the client machine to avoid any IOps failure for the mounted share.
+If there will be any change in endpoint IP, AZNFS will update the DNAT rules in the client machine to run IOps smoothly for the mounted share.

 This package picks a free private IP which is not in use by user's machine and mount the NFSv3 share using that IP and create a DNAT rule to route the traffic from the chosen private IP to original endpoint IP.

 **Supported Distros are Ubuntu/RedHat/Rocky/SUSE/Centos.**